oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 - Create the domain namespace.
 - `helm install` again.

-#### Upgrading an operator and telling it to manage a domain namespace that doesn't exist
+#### Upgrading an operator and having it manage a domain namespace that doesn't exist

 The `helm upgrade` fails and moves the release to the `FAILED` state.
 ```